 Paneer tikka is made from paneer cubes marinated in Indian spices and yogurt, grilled on the stove-top or baked in the oven.
-Make this delicious restaurant-style Indian appetizer in the comforts of your home!
+A delicious Indian restaurant-style appetizer that you can make at home!

 Paneer tikka can just as easily be made at home.
 All you need is store-bought paneer, assorted bell peppers, and red onions, yogurt and chickpea flour (gram flour or ‘besan’), and some staple Indian spices for the marinade.

 Paneer tikka can be made either in the oven or on the stovetop.
 If you like those lovely char marks you see on tandoori paneer tikka, you can use a barbeque or stove-top grill to grill the tikka.

 - A super-popular restaurant favorite appetizer